Matad

+Geography

+Matad is the second largest district in Dornod Province after Khalkhgol District.

 Climate

 Matad has a semi-arid climate (Köppen climate classification BSk) with warm summers and severely cold winters.
 Most precipitation falls in the summer as rain, with some snow in autumn and spring.
 Winters are very dry.

+Administrative divisions

+The district is divided into six bags, which are: